caliraftdude/UA230-troubleshooting/docs/class1/module1/lab1.rst

-LAB I – APM Troubleshooting Lab Object Preparation
+LAB I – Manual Configuration using the GUI
 ==================================================

 The purpose of this lab is to preconfigure some objects that will be used throughout the other labs.
 These objects are as follows:

 -  Domain Name Services (DNS) Resolver
 -  Network Time Protocol (NTP) Server
 -  Access Policy (APM) AAA Server – Active Directory
 -  Access Policy (APM) SSO Configuration – NTLMv1
 -  Access Policy (APM) Access Profile
 -  Local Traffic (LTM) Pool and Member
 -  Local Traffic (LTM) Virtual Server

 Connect to the Lab